alexcla99/brain_mri_deepcr_classification/README.md

 ```Shell
 python3 preprocess_to_numpy
 ```
-The data is selected from a folder called "normalized_dataset" (containing the raw dataset to be preprocessed) and is preprocessed into the "preprocessed_dataset" folder.
+Data are selected from a folder called "normalized_dataset" (containing the raw dataset to be preprocessed) and are preprocessed into the "preprocessed_dataset" folder.

 Summarize the model:
 ```Shell